What We Do

 About the International Peacemaker Program

 In an increasingly conflict-ridden and fragmented world, the God who grants peace and wholeness calls Christians to understand and address the root causes of violence and injustice so that we may share in mending the brokenness that exists in our world.
 Peacemaking is the human response to God’s gift of peace giving.
 The Presbyterian Peacemaking Program invites leaders from our partner churches around the world to share their experiences as peacemakers in their own lands.

 As these International Peacemakers share their stories, they help us to understand the peace and justice concerns of others around the world while giving insights to those in our own communities.
 Moreover, they broaden our sense of God’s inclusive family and so better equip us to build a culture of peace and nonviolence for all God’s children.

-Photos and bios are posted on the Meet the Peacemakers page.
+Photos and bios of peacemakers will be posted on the Meet the Peacemakers page.

 International Peacemakers / Mission Co-Worker Partnership

 Thanks to a collaborative effort between the Presbyterian Peacemaking Program and World Mission, some International Peacemakers each year are accompanied by PC(USA) mission workers.
 Together they will share stories of how churches in these countries live out the Gospel.
 Our hope is that this will deepen and broaden the faith life of the Presbyterians who hear these stories.

 REQUEST AN INTERNATIONAL PEACEMAKER